The Two Brothers: Synopsis

 A rich goldsmith and a poor broommaker were brothers.
 The broommaker had two identical twin sons.
-One day, the broommaker saw a golden bird in the woods, knocked off a feather, and sold it to his brother for a great sum.
+One day, the broommaker saw a found a golden bird's feather in the woods, and sold it to his brother for a great sum.
 He pursued the bird again and found a golden lamp.
 A third time, he brought back the bird itself, and his brother, who knew its powers—that whoever ate its heart and liver would find a gold coin beneath his pillow every night—had his wife cook it.
-But his nephews came to the kitchen to beg, and when two bits fell from the bird, they ate them, and the gold coins appeared beneath their pillows.
+But his nephews came to the kitchen to beg, and when they ate scrapes of the bird, the gold coins started appearing under their pillows.

 The goldsmith told his brother that his sons were working with the devil, and persuaded him to abandon them.
 A huntsman took them in and taught them his trade.
 Once they were grown, they begged his permission to seek their fortune.
 He was pleased, because they talked like brave huntsmen, and he let them go.
 He then gave them a knife with directions that if they ever parted, they should stick the knife into a tree, and when either one returned, he could see how his brother was faring because the blade's side would rust if things were going badly for him.

 On the way, they nearly shot a hare for hunger, but it begged for its life, offering to give them two young hares instead, so they let it go.
 The same happened with a fox, a wolf, a bear, and a lion.
 The young animals showed them a village where they could buy food.
-They parted ways, each one taking half the animals, and drove a knife into a tree where they parted.
+The brothers parted ways, each taking half the animals, and drove a knife into a tree where they parted.

 The younger came to a town all hung in black, where a dragon had eaten every young maiden except the princess, who was to be given to it the next day.
 The huntsman climbed the dragon's hill and found three cups and a sword.
 He was unable to wield the sword until he had drunk from the cups.

 The knight in fierce battle against the Seven-headed serpent.
 Illustration from Andrew Lang's The Pink Fairy Book.